Iraqi Christians: Round trip to Death Street – ISN

 Lebanon hosts some 50,000 Iraqis while neighboring Syria and Jordan have around 1.5 million and 500,000, respectively, though these are high-end estimates used by the governments in Damascus and Amman and are disputed by refugee agencies who reckon on lower figures.

-But in global terms, such displacement in and from Iraq outranks Sudan and is second only to Afghanistan, in the numbers of people involved.
+Displacement in and from Iraq outranks Sudan and is second only to Afghanistan, based on the numbers of people involved.

 Of Iraqis in Lebanon, 30 percent are Christian, with over half Shia, reflecting long-standing links between the respective communities in both countries.
 The rest are Sunni – around 17 percent of the total – and the balance minorities such as Mandeans and Yazidi.